fastly/expressly/docs/docs/origin-data/working-with-origins.md

 # Working with origins

-Accessing data from origins is done via the standard Fetch API available in Compute@Eedge.
+Accessing data from origins is done via the standard Fetch API available in Compute@Edge.
 [Read more on developer.fastly.com.](https://developer.fastly.com/learning/compute/javascript/#communicating-with-backend-servers-and-the-fastly-cache)

-## Efficience
+## Performance

 > 💡 The most efficient way of proxying data from your origin to the client is to ensure you do not consume the body in your code.